zkochan/packages/make-empty-dir/README.md

 Ensures that a directory is empty.
 Deletes directory contents if the directory is not empty.
 If the directory does not exist, it is created.
 The directory itself is not deleted.

-It works faster than `emptyDir()` of `fs-extra` because the contents of the directory is not read before the creation of the directory.
+It works faster than `emptyDir()` of `fs-extra` because the contents of the directory are not read before the creation of the directory.

 ## Installation